winitzki/scall/tutorial/programming_dhall.md

 When an FM-typeclass has no laws, the free FM-typeclass constructor _can_ be formulated in general for an arbitrary structure functor $P$.
 It   turns out to be just the free monad on $P$.
 This FM-typeclass instance corresponds to a data structure that stores unevaluated expression trees with operations of the typeclass.
-Unevaluated expression trees have the right shape for all the typeclass operations but do not satisfy any  extra laws.
+Unevaluated expression trees have the right shape for all the typeclass operations but do not satisfy any   laws.

 Here is an implementation of `FreeFMTypeclass` via `FreeMonad` that works for an arbitrary FM-typeclass _without_ laws: